 Submission Guidelines for Redux

-If you would like your work to be considered for publication on Redux:
+If you would like your work considered for publication on Redux:

 First, some general guidelines: